emmituuk/Portfolio/README.md

 Hi!

-I’m Emmi, a math teacher but shifting my focus towards data analytics.
-There are a few small projects that I have done as part of DataCamp Career Tracks.
+I’m Emmi, a math teacher but I'm shifting my focus towards data analytics.
+Here are a few small projects that I have done as part of DataCamp Career Tracks.
 I have completed two Career Tracks: Data Analyst with Python and Data Analyst in SQL.

 <b>Data Analyst with Python</b>
 <ul>